EthanNorton/Learning/README.md

 - IoT device management
 - Edge AI applications
 - Distributed computing
 - **This project will be focused on equitable compute and distributing that**

+### Automation

+This section includes projects and an approach that enhances other learning pipelines.
+Projects may include:
+- Building AI-Driven Automation Pipelines
+- Self-Healing Pipelines
+- Multi-Cloud CI/CD Pipelines
+- Automation of Compliance Testing
+- Optimizing code layout
+- Event-Driven CI/CD Pipelines

 ## Installation

-(Instructions for setting up the projects and dependencies)
+This repo is more conceptual, likely won't be much code, that can be stored in a code repo later.

 ## Contributing